rasterio/rasterio/docs/reading.rst

     >>> rasterio.open('/lol/wut.tif')
     Traceback (most recent call last):
      ...
-    IOError: No such file or directory
+    RasterioIOError: No such file or directory

 Datasets generally have one or more bands (or layers).
 Following the GDAL convention, these are indexed starting with the number 1.
 The first band of